gpt-engineer-org/gpt-engineer/README.md

 ## Usage

-There are two ways to work with GPT-engineer: new code mode (the default), and improve existing code mode (the `-i` option).
+There are two ways to work with GPT-engineer: new code mode (the default) and improve existing code mode (the `-i` option).

 ### Creating new code
 - Create an empty folder for your project anywhere on your computer